 “You never get a second chance to make a great first impression.”

 What kind of impression is your dental office team creating for you?
-Do you really know how effective they are in answering the office telephone?
+Do you know how effective they are in answering the office telephone?
 Are you tracking how many calls come in and how many of those callers actually schedule an appointment?
-Does it really matter?
+Does it matter?
 Absolutely!

 All your marketing efforts lead people to the phone first.
 Don’t waste your money by losing potential patients or aggravating current patients due to poor telephone skills and habits.
 Your entire team (clinical & admin) should be trained on how to properly answer the phone and effectively care for the caller.